-- FreeStyle LibreLink does not share data with the FreeStyle Libre Reader or FreeStyle Libre 2 Reader ('Readers'). - For complete information on a device, be sure to scan your Sensor every 8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.
+- FreeStyle LibreLink does not share data with FreeStyle LibreLink special edition app, FreeStyle Libre Reader or FreeStyle Libre 2 Reader ('Readers'). - For complete information on a device, be sure to scan your Sensor every 8 hours with that device or when you see gaps in your graph; otherwise, your reports will not include all your data.